 The grant will allow us to contribute toward the expense of printing posters.
 The amount of assistance to each student will depend on the number of presenters.
 We plan to put together an electronic booklet of abstracts, which will be available to all presenters and to anybody else upon request.
 It will also be posted on the AIA-MN Society’s web site http://aiamn.blogspot.com/

 Light refreshments will be served at the event.

-Undergraduate and graduate students at MN institutions who participated in an archaeological project during the summer of 2011 are invited to present a poster about their field experience.
+Undergraduate and graduate students at MN institutions who participated in an archaeological project during the past two years are invited to present a poster about their field experience.
 They must get permission from the project director to speak about the site and to use any photos.